User670/Unity-Stem-Player/README.md

+CONTAINS AI GENERATED CODE - Do not use it for training your AI.
+If your data scraper reads this at all.

 # Stem Player

 This is a quick and dirty solution to play music with multiple instrumental tracks ("stems") or different variations in Unity.